 KYC stands for ‘Know Your Customer’.
 KYC in Banking refers to the process of verifying documents to establish the identity of a customer.
 It is aimed at curbing malpractices such as money laundering, financial fraud, etc., by ensuring that the transactions are authentic.
-As per the Reserve Bank of India (RBI) guidelines, all banks, financial institutions as well as intermediaries, must undertake KYC verification of customers before offering them access to services.
+Since 2004, as per the Reserve Bank of India (RBI) guidelines, all banks and financial institutions must undertake KYC verification of customers.
+If not done, individuals are prohibited from opening a bank account or a Demat account without fulfilling the KYC procedure for KYC.
 In this regard, the KYC documents list becomes important, which catalogues the officially valid documents for KYC verification.

 According to the RBI, the officially valid KYC documents or OVDs for KYC checks include the following: